Part of the ABC’s of Couponing Guide

 Many free samples also include high-value coupons.
 This is particularly true of new products on the market.
 And as cuckoo coupon shoppers we can turn that free sample with it’s attached coupon into a killer deal on a full size product!

 Scroll through my category of freebie offers

-This is part 6 of a 26 part “ABC’s of Couponing” series
+This is part of the“ABC’s of Couponing” series